 Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Your doctor has recommended you for a cisternogram.
 This test is used to look for problems with cerebrospinal fluid (CSF) flow.
 CSF is the fluid that flows through the subarachnoid space that surrounds your brain and spinal cord.
 Cisternograms may be used to diagnose a CSF leak or identify blockages in the CSF pathway.
 Franklin Moser, M.D.
-Chief of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
+Director of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.

 Before Arriving for Your Procedure

 You may drink clear liquids 2 hours before the procedure.

 We want to make your waiting time as pleasant as possible.
 Consider bringing your favorite magazine, book or music player to help you pass the time.

 Please leave your jewelry and valuables at home.

 The technologist will explain your procedure and answer any questions you may have prior to your exam.